Congressional stalemate deepens as Pelosi, Schumer say they won’t budge on coronavirus funding demands - The Boston Globe

 Although Congress is scheduled to reconvene on April 20, that’s looking unlikely to happen.

-Speaking Monday morning on C-SPAN's "Washington Journal," House Appropriations Chairwoman Nita M. Lowey, D-N.Y., said she did not think it would be possible for Congress to reconvene so quickly.
+Speaking Monday morning on C-SPAN’s ‘‘Washington Journal,’’ House Appropriations chairwoman Nita M. Lowey, a New York Democrat, said she did not think it would be possible for Congress to reconvene so quickly.